Medical Subject Headings

 The Descriptor/Concept/Term structure makes it possible to attach various data elements in MeSH to the appropriate object.
 For example, thesauri have long distinguished between "broader terms" and "narrower" terms, but it is clear that these are relations between concepts and only derivatively between terms in the concepts.
 (See the ConceptRelation element.)
 Similarly, Scope Notes are properly attributed to Concepts, while the Annotation applies to the record level.
 The Concept structure also provides a precise way to specify strict synonymy since Concepts by definition consist of synonymous terms.

 Note that this three-tiered structure is within a given record, not between separate records.
-This is in contrast to the MeSH Tree Structures, which is also hierarchical in structure, but the relationships are between different Descriptor records.
-The XML data include both types of relationships.
+This is in contrast to the MeSH Tree Structures, which are hierarchical in structure, but the relationships are between different Descriptor records.
+MeSH includes both types of relationships.
 See "Concepts, Synonyms, and Descriptor Structure" in Introduction to MeSH in XML format.

 The MeSH Concept structure is not currently used in MEDLINE indexing or PubMed searching but is used by MeSH analysts in creating and updating the MeSH vocabulary and it supports relationships with other systems such as NLM's Unified Medical Language System.
 The Concept structure is also used by The MeSH Translation Maintenance System* and has potential use for more advanced technology in information retrieval and other applications.
 For more information see the following: